 How do they work?

-The immunological tests used in laboratories are made by producing artificial antibodies that exactly “match” the substance or germ in question.
-When these antibodies come into contact with a sample of blood, urine or stool, they bind to the matching substance or germ if found in the sample.
-This reaction shows that the germ or substance is present.
+The immunological tests used in laboratories are made by producing artificial antibodies that exactly match the substance or germ in question.
+When these antibodies come into contact with a sample of blood, mucous membrane, urine or stool that has the matching substance or germ in it, they bind to it.
+So the reaction shows that the specific germ or substance is present.

-In rapid tests, the antibodies are usually found on paper strips (test strips), but sometimes glass is used too.
+In immunological rapid tests, the antibodies are usually found on paper strips (test strips), but sometimes glass is used too.
 Rapid tests are easy to use and provide instant results.
-But they are not as sensitive as laboratory tests and can't determine exactly how much of the substance or germ is present.
+But they're not as sensitive as laboratory tests and can't determine exactly how much of the substance or germ is present.

 Paper strip for rapid test